In The Beginning

 In 2008, the Trinity baseball team, under the direction of Head Coach Bill Decker, put together one of the finest seasons in baseball history, at any level.
 Trinity finished the season with a 45-1 mark en route the school's first-ever NCAA Division III National Title.
 After finishing the regular season undefeated, the Bantams ran their record streak to 44 games, which is the longest winning-streak in Division III history.
 Their .978 winning percentage set a new NCAA record in any division in any sport.

 From 1998-2011, the Trinity men’s squash program established themselves as one of the greatest dynasties in sports history.
 The Bantams won 252 straight victories, spanning nearly 14 years without a single loss, and capturing 13 National Championships along the way.
 “The Streak,” as it is referred at Trinity, was followed and featured prominently by major national and international media outlets.
-It remains the longest unbreaten streakin in any intercollegiate sport in the nation's history.
+It remains the longest unbeaten streak in in any intercollegiate sport in the nation's history.
 It is a record that is sure to stand the test of time.
-Coached by Team USA National Coach Paul Assaiante since 1994, the Bantams also won College Squash Association (CSA) National crowns in 2013, 2015, and 2017.
+Coached by Team USA National Coach Paul Assaiante since 1994, the Bantams also won College Squash Association (CSA) National crowns in 2013, 2015, 2017 and 2018.

 The Trinity football team enjoyed undefeated seasons in in both 2008 and 2012 going 8-0 and winning the conference crown each year.
-Since the league adopted a league-only schedule in 1992, the Bantams have finished atop the NESCAC standings eight times.
+Since the league adopted a league-only schedule in 1992, the Bantams have finished atop the NESCAC standings nine times.
 Also in 2012, the women’s lacrosse team won the college’s first NCAA title in any sport, finishing the season with a best-ever 21-1 final record.
-Over the past five years, the team has gone an amazing 100-8 with four straight appearances in the NCAA Championship game and NESCAC titles each spring.
+From 2012-2016, the team went an amazing 101-12 with four straight appearances in the NCAA Championship game and NESCAC titles each spring.

 Since 2013, the Bantams have continued to turn out championship performances.
 In 2013-14 the women's squash team had a fantastic season, capturing its third CSA National Team Championship (Howe Cup).
 The Bantams topped Harvard, 5-4, to win their first national title since claiming back-to-back in 2002 and 2003.
-The Bantams have finished as the Howe Cup Runner-Up in 2001, 2004, 2006, 2013, and 2015.
-In the spring, the women's rowing team capped the most successful season in program history by capturing its first-ever NCAA Division III National Championship in Indianapolis.
+The Bantams have finished as the Howe Cup Runner-Up in 2001, 2004, 2006, 2013, 2015, 2018 and 2019.
+In the spring of 2015, the women's rowing team capped the most successful season in program history by capturing its first-ever NCAA Division III National Championship in Indianapolis.